Jun'an, Guangdong

-Jun'an (均安鎮 (均安镇, Jūn'ān Zhèn)) is a town in Shunde District, Foshan prefecture-level city, Guangdong Province, southern China.
+Jun'an (均安鎮 (均安镇, Jūn'ān Zhèn)) is a town in Shunde District, Foshan prefecture-level city, Guangdong Province, China.
+It is known for its denim industry, which began in the early 1980s.

 Martial artist Bruce Lee's father Lee Hoi-chuen was born in Jun'an, his ancestral roots can be found in Jun'an.
 There is a street in the village named after Bruce Lee where his ancestral home is situated.
 The home is open for public access.
 There is also a theme park built after Bruce Lee.